naoshibaikyu/cyborgresistance/halloween.md

 OniSilver: **[nods]** Not a single grave we've passed so far are dated within the past several decades…

-UlalaMollyShocked: **[Reading the year date of each passing tombstone, confirming Silver Dime's claims]** O-oh… How about that?
+UlalaMolly Shocked: **[Reading the year date of each passing tombstone, confirming Silver Dime's claims]** O-oh… How about that?

 WitchArrietty: Oh, good observation!
 That might be a long abandoned graveyard then.